-Mrs Jyotsna Chaffey, DSL, or Mr Mike Sitch, the SENDCO, are responsible for referring pupils to the school counsellor and to outside agencies from the school.
-Please do not make referrals yourself unless you believe a safeguarding referral to the police or Social Care is necessary and the designated lead does not agree. ('What to do if you're worried a child is being abused', DfE 2015).
+Mr Mike Sitch, DSL/SENDCO, are responsible for referring pupils to the school counsellor and to outside agencies from the school.
+Please do not make referrals yourself unless you believe a safeguarding referral to the police or Social Care is necessary and the designated lead does not agree. ('Keeping Children Safe in Education, DfE 2021).